datacarpentry/spreadsheet-ecology-lesson/_episodes/03-dates-as-data.md

 > ## Exercise
 >
 > Challenge: pulling month, day and year out of dates
 >
-> - In the `dates` tab of your spreadsheet you have the data from 2014 plot 3.
-> There's a `Date collected` column.
+> - Let's create a tab called `dates` in our data spreadsheet and copy the 'plot 3' table from the `2014` tab (that contains the problematic dates).
-> - Let’s extract month, day and year from the dates to new columns.
+> - Let’s extract month, day and year from the dates in the `Date collected` column into new columns.
 For this we
-> can use the built in Excel functions
+> can use the following built-in Excel functions:
 >
 > `YEAR()`
+>
 > `MONTH()`
+>
 > `DAY()`
 >
-> (Make sure the new column is formatted as a number and not as a date.)
+> (Make sure the new columns are formatted as a number and not as a date.)
 >
-> You can see that even though you wanted the year to be 2014, your spreadsheet program
-> automatically interpreted it as 2015, the year you entered the data.
+> You can see that even though we expected the year to be 2014, the year is actually 2015.
+What happened here is that the field assistant who collected the data for year 2014 initially forgot to include their data for 'plot 3' in this dataset.
+They came back in 2015 to add the missing data into the dataset and entered the dates for 'plot 3' without the year.
+Excel automatically interpreted the year as 2015 - the year the data was entered into the spreadsheet and not the year the data was collected.
+Thereby, the spreadsheet program introduced an error in the dataset without the field assistant realising.
 >
 > > ## Solution
 > > ![dates, exersize 1](../fig/solution_exercise_1_dates.png)